ese5180/fp-f24-report-website-t04-safescan/README.md

   - **Implementation & Verification**: Employed Zephyr RTOS, leveraging its features for MQTT, I2C, and logging to enhance system functionality.

 - **SRS04**: The nRF7002DK shall use the Memfault Device Reliability platform.
-  - **Implementation & Verification**: Integrated Memfault to monitor system stability and facilitate issue diagnosis through core dumps and telemetry.
+  - **Verification**: Integrated Memfault to monitor system stability and facilitate issue diagnosis through core dumps and telemetry.

 - **SRS05**: The analytics platform shall be able to receive data from each nRF7002DK.
   - **Verification**: The PyQt Python-based platform received data every 5 seconds over MQTT WiFi, confirming real-time communication.